journal-club/wiki-data/fests/pearl/events.md

 * [Travel and Living Quiz](/fests/pearl/events/tlq)
 ## Writing
 ### Bullseye
-Crossword with a twist!
-Find words using the given letters to earn points.
-Do you have what it takes to score a bullseye?

 *For more details regarding the event,[Click here](/fests/pearl/events/bullseye)*
 ### Caption It !
 Stir your brain and come up with amazing captions for the given picture prompts!
 Creativity is the only criteria of judgement.